 In instances such as the second Cobra Island Civil War, not to mention Cobra's instigation of World War III, Captain Grid-Iron was called in to help save the day, as were all of the other GI Joe 'reservists'.
 Furthermore, after the War, the team was not disbanded again.

-No, the idea was to keep the GI Joe team fully staffed this time, in order to watch out for any further activity from lingering Cobra remnants, not to mention for the purposes of preventing another organization like them from rising up again.
+No, the idea was to keep the GI Joe team fully staffed this time, to watch out for any further activity from lingering Cobra remnants, not to mention for the purposes of preventing another organization like them from rising up again.

 Captain Grid-Iron's second field uniform features a long sleeved, light green shirt under a dark green vest, orange trousers, a gray leather belt, holster and knee pads, gray and green camouflage boots, olive drab gloves and arm pads, and an olive drab, visored football helmet.